mathemonads/sciences/README.md

 # sciences

-exercises from book by Susskind & George Hrabovsky on Theoretical Minimum
+exercises from book by Leonard Susskind & George Hrabovsky on Theoretical Minimum